Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -28.8 days of PepsiCo is greater, thus better.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -28.8 days of PepsiCo is larger, thus better.

 MaxDuration: